 Interestingly enough, the Hebrew root of the word shofar is the word “shifra”, which means to beautify, which is directly related to the Hebrew word “shapair” which means to improve!

 Now, I think most of us remember to wash our outward bodies in order to look and smell nice as we go out into the world around us.
 But how many of us are walking around just gorgeous on the outside but the stench of sin reeking within us?!!
 As the shofar blasts this season, let us heed the call to improve and beautify ourselves, not only outwardly but from our ignorance of and rebellion against God’s perfect will for our lives.

-There is much work to be done for the Kingdom and we can't accomplish any of it with our outward beauty!
-Let's ask the Lord to do some revealing and cleansing in our hearts and lives as we continue in the season of repentance.
+There is much work to be done for the Kingdom and we can’t accomplish any of it with our outward beauty!
+Let’s ask the Lord to do some revealing and cleansing in our hearts and lives as we continue in the season of repentance.